EthanMacDonald/Rigour_Vibe/examples/complex-feature-example/README.md

 # Example: Multi-Tenant Payment Processing (Full Rigor)

-This example demonstrates the Hybrid Vibe approach for a complex, high-risk feature that requires comprehensive testing and verification.
+This example demonstrates the Rigour Vibe approach for a complex, high-risk feature that requires comprehensive testing and verification.

 ## Feature Description
 Implement a payment processing system that supports multiple tenants (organizations) with different payment providers, subscription models, and compliance requirements.